shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “So I’ve been a cat this whole time?
 I’m a cat?”

 “Hm.
-I can only tell you what you were, but what you are?
+I can only tell you what you were, but what you are now?
 That’s for you to decide.
 Monassus has given you that choice.”

 So it was true.
 She’d been a cat all along.
 Her body, her wolf body, this whole time, was just the wolfskin.
 She’d been wearing it all these years, none the wiser.
 Had her whole life been a lie?